tylerdotrar/mkdocs-testing/README.md

     - Result: Passed; no errors.
     - Conclusion: Need to modify the coverpage to support `navigation.instant`.

+    - Update: The site appears to be working now???
+Some weird caching is occuring.

  - Test 10:
     - Usage: Same as test 9, but with `- navigation.instant` uncommented.
-    - Result: TBA
+    - Result: Failed; banner search and lightswitch stopped working after site navigation.
-    - Conclusion: TBA
+    - Conclusion: Need to modify the coverpage to support `navigation.instant`.